+Program Student Learning Outcome

+Goal

-Departmental Student Learning Goal Program Student Learning Outcome Model professional behaviors and characteristics.
-Students will work collaboratively within a school or organization to meet the needs of children, individuals, and families, and demonstrate professionalism in interactions with their instructor, placement supervisor, clients, and coworkers.
+• Students will work collaboratively within a

+school or organization to meet the needs of

+children, individuals, and families, and

+demonstrate professionalism in interactions

+with their instructor, placement supervisor,

+clients, and coworkers.

 Measure 3.1.
 (Indirect Assessment of Student Skills, Attitudes, and Dispositions)